Self-employed? Lending shouldn't be harder than running your business.

 Self-Employed and Unsure What You Can Borrow?

-Many business owners assume they won't qualify because their income doesn't fit traditional lending policies.
+Many business owners assume they won't qualify because their income doesn't fit traditional lending criteria.

 Whether you're a sole trader, company director, contractor or operating through a trust, understanding how lenders view your income can make a significant difference to your borrowing options.

-Before assuming you won't qualify, it may be worth understanding what options are available based on your circumstances.
+Before assuming you won't qualify, it may be worth exploring the lending options available based on your circumstances.

 COMMON SELF-EMPLOYED BORROWING SCENARIOS